4GeeksAcademy/machine-learning-content/export/hypothesis-testing.md

-As there is a 90% probability that any given confidence interval will contain the true population mean, there is a 10% chance that it wont.
-This 10% is known as the level of significance and is represented by the shaded area.

-While a researcher performs research, a hypothesis has to be set, which is known as the null hypothesis.
-This hypothesis is required to be tested via pre-defined statistical examinations.
-This process is termed as statistical hypothesis testing.
-Significance means 'not by chance' or 'probably true'.
+Refers to the degree of significance in which we accept or reject the null-hypothesis.
+100% accuracy is not possible for accepting or rejecting a hypothesis, so we therefore select a level of significance that is usually 5%.

 The level of significance is defined as the fixed probability of wrong elimination of null hypothesis when in fact, it is true.
-Level of significance α (alpha) is the probability of making a type 1 error (false positive).
+Level of significance $α$ (alpha) is the probability of making a type 1 error (false positive).
 The probability for the confidence interval is a complement to the significance level.
-A (1-α) confidence interval has a significance level equal to α.
+A $(1-α)$ confidence interval has a significance level equal to $α$.

+Having a 95% probability that any given confidence interval will contain the true population mean, there is a 5% chance that it wont.
+This 5% is known as the level of significance.

 **4. Selecting the proper test**